PrathicaShettyM/System_Design/SOLID_PRINCIPLES.md

 }
 ```

-2. `Open/Closed Principle (OCP)`
+## 2. Open/Closed Principle (OCP)
 This principle states that Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification which means you should be able to extend a class behavior, without modifying it.

-🌟Why it matters:
+### Why it matters:
 - Prevents breaking existing code.
 - Encourages reusable components.

+### Situation:
-Situation: Suppose we have a Shape class that calculates the area of different shapes.
+Suppose we have a Shape class that calculates the area of different shapes.
 Initially, it supports only circles and rectangles.
 Adding a new shape, like a triangle, would require modifying the existing code.

 - `BAD CODE`: this function is not closed for modifications - everytime we want to add features, the function is modified violating the OCP.

 ```java
 class Shape {
  private String type;